polyaxon/polyaxon/site/docs/resources/security.md

 The admin view is disabled by default, and can be easily enabled.

-### Data validation and serialisation
+### Data validation and serialization

-Polyaxon performs strong serialisation and validation on all data that goes into the database, and follows industry best practices when uploading files.
+Polyaxon performs strong serialization and validation on all data that goes into the database, and follows industry best practices when uploading files.

 ### Encoded tokens everywhere